 A Boy and His Jaguar by Alan Rabinowitz.
-Author Rabinowitz, whom Time magazine called “the Indiana Jones of wildlife conservation”, struggled as a boy with a speech impediment.
+Author Rabinowitz, whom Time magazine called "the Indiana Jones of wildlife conservation", struggled as a boy with a speech impediment.
 He wanted desperately to overcome his stutter and speak like everyone else so he makes a promise to a jaguar at the zoo.
-In college he learns how to control his stutter but it isn’t until he finds a way to help the jaguars and other wildlife that he feels whole.
-This is the 2015 Schneider Family Book Award Winner.
+In college he learns how to control his stutter but it isn't until he finds a way to help the jaguars and other wildlife that he feels whole.
+This was a Schneider Family Book Award Winner.

 Just Because by Rebecca Elliot.
 A boy describes all the things that his sister, who is strapped into a wheelchair, enjoys or does not enjoy.
 After each item, he explains, "Just because."
 He doesn't use her disability as an excuse or a reason, he simply accepts her for who she is.
 Colorful illustrations show the two siblings engaging in everyday activities and pretend play.

 The Black Book of Colors by Menena Cottin.
 This is such an interesting and unusual book.
-There are in fact, no colors — or rather no colors in the way seeing people think about colors.
+There are in fact, no colors – or rather, no colors in the way seeing people think about colors.
 Each page is black, but the words and textures invite the reader to experience seeing colors as a blind person might experience them.

 My Friend Isabelle is a sweet book by Eliza Woloson.
 Isabelle has Down Syndrome but even though Charlie does not, the two are friends.
 Charlie narrates the story and describes how the pair like to do a lot of the same activities, but they are also different kids with their own interests and personalities.
 The reader does not learn about Isabelle's Down Syndrome until the end of the book; the focus of the book is on the children's friendship.